Nutanix IPO shows risks of 'unicorn' valuations

 "What would the point be?
 It felt that it became this vanity metric," said Jay Simons, Atlassian's president.

 (Reporting by Heather Somerville in San Francisco.
-Additional reporting by Lauren Hirsch in New York.; Editing by Jonathan Weber and Bernard Orr)
+Additional reporting by Lauren Hirsch in New York.; Editing by Jonathan Weber, Bernard Orr and Lisa Shumaker)

-Chipmaker Qualcomm Inc is in talks to buy NXP Semiconductors NV in a deal that could be valued at more than $30 billion, the Wall Street Journal reported on Thursday.